 Assuming he’s not a Russian bot on Facebook, your friend the climate skeptic could be a lawyer or a lobbyist or a PR dude.
 Lots of the paid skeptics are, which is what makes them such energetic, if misinformed, advocates for their opinion.

 Or, your skeptic may be an amateur who feels that his background in some technical field gives him authority to argue with established climate science.

 Then he’s more likely to have worked as an engineer and he may really know a lot about computer hardware or fiber optics.
 Or he may be a PhD in physics or chemistry.

 But none of that makes him a climatologist.
 And if he’s not a climatologist, then he’s no more qualified to argue about the details of climate science than you, or me, or Homer Simpson.

 That’s why we have scientists.
 Like the Inter-Governmental Panel on Climate Change.
 Or the academies of sciences of the United States, the United Kingdom, China, and Japan.
 And every other industrialized country.
 Or every major university.
 They ALL agree that global warming is dangerous, that today’s warming is mostly caused by human activity, and that we’d better do something to save our bacon.
 Or else it’s us who will be on the menu.

-Well, that sounds more like faith then science to me.
+Well, that kind of cherry-picking — I believe the science I like but I reject the science I don’t like — sounds more like faith then science to me.
 And you can’t argue about faith.
 That’s just uncivil.
 No, really, you should just respect someone’s faith.

 So, if someone wants to believe that Barack Obama was born in Kenya, that a massive Jewish conspiracy put out the Protocols of the Elders of Zion or that Taco Bell’s light menu really qualifies as eating healthy, then who am I to kill their buzz?